abhishek-sehgal/al-folio/_pages/about.md

 ---

-Welcome!
-I am a Senior Research Engineer in the Standards and Mobility Innovation Lab at [Samsung Research America](https://www.sra.samsung.com).
-I specialize in Applied Digital Signal Processing and Machine Learning, with an emphasis on deployment of solutions for resource constrained hardware like smartphones.
+Thanks for stopping by!
+I am a **Senior Research Engineer** in the **Standards and Mobility Innovation Lab** at [Samsung Research America](https://www.sra.samsung.com) in the **Intelligent Wi-Fi Group**.
+I specialize in **Applied Digital Signal Processing** and **Machine Learning**, with an emphasis on deployment of solutions for resource constrained hardware like smartphones.

 I earned my Ph.D. in Electrical Engineering from the [Erik Jonsson School of Engineering and Computer Science](https://engineering.utdallas.edu) at the [University of Texas at Dallas](https://www.utdallas.edu) under [Dr. Nasser Kehtarnavaz](https://personal.utdallas.edu/~kehtar/).

 **Research Interests:**